htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 The scheduler universe allows users to submit lightweight jobs to be run immediately, alongside the *condor\_schedd* daemon on the submit host itself.
 Scheduler universe jobs are not matched with a remote machine, and will never be preempted.
-The job’s requirements expression is evaluated against the *condor\_schedd*\ ’s ClassAd.
+The job's requirements expression is evaluated against the *condor\_schedd*\ 's ClassAd.

 Originally intended for meta-schedulers such as *condor\_dagman*, the scheduler universe can also be used to manage jobs of any sort that must